top of page

 With approach mode selected the AFDS is armed to capture and hold the ILS localiser and glide-slope.
 Only when this mode is armed is it possible to engage both autopilots; at any other time moving one autopilot paddle to CMD will automatically disengage the other.
 To meet the requirements of a fail passive control system, both autopilots must be engaged for completion of a fully automatic landing sequence.
 In this mode the AFDS will command the autopilots through the ILS descent, landing flare, touchdown and roll-out phases.

-Altitude hold (ALT HOLD) mode
+Altitude Hold (ALT HOLD) mode

 Selection of altitude hold mode will either maintain the aircraft at the selected altitude or adjust the aircraft’s attitude until the selected altitude is attained, in either case by pitch commands.
 If a new altitude is selected with ALT HOLD engaged, the select push button will illuminate until the new altitude is reached.
 Alternatively, the new altitude may be selected first and then ALT HOLD engaged.
 With ALT HOLD engaged, LVL CHG, V/S and VNAV modes are inhibited.